Where to eat, drink and stay in style in one of Mexico’s best kept secrets.

 Opting for the chef’s tasting menu is a wonderful way to experience the food and flavors of Malva.
 Fresh oysters are often on the menu as well as other local seafood.
 Chef Alcocer also sources many of the herbs, fruit and vegetables from his own garden.
 He also raises or sources the meats served at the restaurant from Baja California.
 Dessert is a must at Malva.
 They always picture-worthy and delicious.

-Baron Balché is one of the older wineries in Valle de Guadalupe.
+Baron Balché is one of the older wineries in Mexico wine country.
 The winery has an underground cellar where the wine tour and tasting takes place.
 The winery currently produces twenty thousand cases a year and ages in barrels from Chile.
 Balché means sacred drink in Mayan, and their premium wines include Mayan symbols on the labels.
 The wine tasting experience is enhanced as it takes place in the underground cellar with views of their aging barreled wine.

 After your wine tasting at Baron Balché, head to Adobe Guadalupe to check into your hotel.
 Adobe Guadalupe is a boutique hotel, winery and riding stables.
 It is a hacienda style B&B that welcomes guests with open arms.
 The owner lives in one wing of the property and when you arrive you will truly feel like you have been welcomed into a friend’s home.
 The hacienda is a horseshoe shape that surrounds a beautiful courtyard with a fountain as the centerpiece.
 There are seven spacious rooms with high ceilings and wood slatted doors that open onto a shared garden patio.
 The hacienda has several shared spaces such as a dining room, study and great room with an enormous fire place.
 The B&B is opulent and homey at the same time; showcasing beautiful art that has been collected by the family.